Samsonjebaraj2023/MD_Format/Driveez_Table.md

-# Driveez DataBase Structure
+# Driveez Tenant DataBase Structure

 Here is a detailed overview of Tables and columns in the Driveez database:

-### Availability
+### availability

-The `availability` table is designed to track instructor availability and special day schedules across different branches and schools.
+This table Used to track instructor availability and special day schedules across different branches and schools.
 It allows for flexible scheduling management with detailed time and status tracking

 | Column       | Datatype   |Mandatory	| Description                                                  |
 |--------------|:----------:|:---------:|--------------------------------------------------------|